 If you have attempted to resolve the dispute by completing steps 1 to 3 above, you can now seek assistance with your dispute from a third party by using the dispute assistance referral tool.

 Once you have made a genuine attempt to resolve a dispute using the steps above, you may be able to seek dispute assistance from a third party.
-Our dispute assistance referral tool will help you to determine the most appropriate services for your situation.

 Disputes between supplier or competition businesses – such as misleading or deceptive conduct – are handled by the Office of Fair Trading.

 View a list of consumer complaint dispute organisations that may help resolve your issue.

 The Queensland Small Business Commissioner (QSBC) may be able to assist tenants and landlords to informally resolve commercial lease disputes.
 This may include free mediation for eligible small business tenancy disputes and affected lease disputes if you can demonstrate you have made a genuine attempt to resolve the dispute.